 It’s my friend’s responsibility to make me feel happy, and so on.

-What we are attracted to in another is what we believe we do not have, but in truth, we do.
+What we are attracted to in another is what we believe we do not have.
+In truth we do have, this quality, but do not recognise or see it.
 (This misperception of personal lack is the underlying hook in all co-dependent relationships.)

-While we yearn to be loved unconditionally, most people are only prepared to give love very conditionally.
+While we yearn to be loved unconditionally, most people are only prepared to give love conditionally.
 In truth love is not about control or ownership or expectations or having one’s egoic needs met.
-Love is rather the fragrance of a flowering and fully awakened heart-centred consciousness – fully aware of oneness, and accepting and embracing of all life in an unconditional, non-judgemental way.
+Love is rather the fragrance of a flowering and fully awakened heart-centred consciousness – fully aware of oneness, and accepting and embracing of all life in an unconditional, non-judgemental way, wanting for the other what they want for themselves.

 While fear and anxiety are the perception of disconnection, love is a feeling of connection to life and all the people around us.